AjaniBilby/htmx-router/docs/api/event-source.md

 }
 ```

-An `EventSource` will also auto close when the server receives a `SIGTERM` or `SIGTERM` so it can gracefully shutdown.
+An `EventSource` will also auto close when the server receives a `SIGTERM` or `SIGHUP` so it can gracefully shutdown.

 There is also a `EventSourceSet` which is designed for pooling streams to send the same live information to multiple connections.
 `EventSource`s will be auto removed from the set if it is closed when a `.dispatch` is issued.